shekspir55/rbn/content/posts/How-to-write-a-forwardable-message.md

 Here is how I do it.

-        Hi XXXX, I would like to ask you to introduce me to some people who might help me with my Software Engineering and management consultancy.
+        Hi XXXX,  I would like to ask you to introduce me to some people who might help find opportunities for  my "Software Engineering and Management consultancy".

         My consultancy(PBL) offers services that optimize server infrastructure, help hire  leadership and build technical teams, guide tech strategy and performance, modernize legacy systems, provide